duleorlovic/blog/_posts/2018-12-01-nested-habtm-forms-for-associations-in-rails.md

   <% end %>
   ~~~

-  Another solution to translations of input submit is to use buttons with value
+  Another solution to translations I18 of input submit is to use buttons with
-  as the same as the text inside button tag.
+  value as the same as the text inside button tag.
   ```
   <%= form_for('url') do |f| %>
-    <%# instead of <input> we use <button> with value (which is the same as inner text) so automatic page translators do not change that value %>
+    <%# instead of <input> we use <button> with value (which could be the same as inner text) so automatic page translators do not change that value %>
     <%= f.button 'Create', value: 'Create' %>
     <%= f.button 'Special Action', value: 'Special Action' %>
   <% end %>